sam-truscott/wumpusopenal/Readme.txt

 	v0.9.1
 	======
+	* Added - few checks for Windows 7 so it doesn't use XRAM which seems to cause problems on Windows 7 RC 1.
 	* Updated - minor optimisations to Mono/Stereo expansion so
 		it copies the data using single instructions rather than memcpy System Calls which should reduce CPU usage.